Volunteer Patient Advisor Information

 What is the Purpose of Volunteer Patient

 - To open lines of communication between patients, families, and

-- To offer an opportunity for patients and families to provide
+- To offer an opportunity to provide input into programme and

 What is a Volunteer Patient Advisor?

-- Someone who volunteers their time to work with the organisation
+- Someone who volunteers their time to share their insights,

 - Someone who can provide fresh insights on what it's like to